Precision Pathology

 To maximize accurate patient specimen identification and reporting of sputum analysis results, the person handling the specimen kit, prior to releasing the kit to patient, should:

 a.
-Pre-label the Sputum Sample Collection Cup, found in the CyPath® Lung Sputum Sample Collection Kit, with at least two identifiers at the time of collecition (i.e. Unique barcode, requisition number, unique random number, patient’s full name).
+Pre-label the Sputum Sample Collection Cup, found in the CyPath® Lung Sputum Sample Collection Kit, with at least two identifiers at the time of collection (i.e. Unique barcode, requisition number, unique random number, patient’s full name).

 b.
 Fill out the Reference Requisition, ensuring unique barcode and second unique patient identifier correctly match those recorded on the collection cup label.